MrQuantum1915/Neura-Verse_Legacy/README.md

-# AI Playground - First Version (MrQuantum1915)
+# AI Playground - First Version

-This repository contains the first version of the "AI Playground" website, built from scratch by MrQuantum1915.
+This repository contains the first version of the "AI Playground" website, built from scratch.
 It's a platform designed to provide a space for experimenting with and showcasing various AI functionalities.

 ## Table of Contents